workspacer/workspacer/docs/content/config.md

     * Windows get created in the secondary zone by default
     * The number of windows in the primary zone can be dynamically adjusted
  * [PaneLayoutEngines](https://github.com/workspacer/workspacer/blob/master/src/workspacer.Shared/Layout/PaneLayoutEngine.cs)
-    * Orders windows in either rows or columns depending on the setting
+    * The PaneLayoutEngine is an abstract class with two implementations: the `VertLayoutEngine` and the `HorzLayoutEngine`
-    * Adds windows below or to the right of the existing window depending on orientation
+    * The `VertLayoutEngine` aligns windows in columns, the `HorzLayoutEngine` in rows

 ### In development
 * GridLayoutEngine